Fighting canine cancer with veterinary oncology.

 This form of cancer affects dogs of any age and breed, however, it’s most commonly found in golden retrievers and dogs between the ages of 6 and 9.

-Just like in humans, this type of cancer involves tumors of the mammary glands.
+Just like in humans, breast cancer involves tumors of the mammary glands.
 In dogs, there are 10 mammary glands that extend from the chest to the abdominal wall in rows of two.
 Tumors can develop in any of these glands, however, they’re more commonly found in the two sets closest to the hind legs.

 Older female dogs are at higher risk of developing mammary tumors, particularly those that are unspayed or were spayed after 2 years of age.
 Breeds known to be at higher risk of developing mammary tumors include poodles, terriers, English spaniels and English setters.